chromiumembedded/cef/tools/distrib/mac/README.standard.txt

             using the files in this distribution.
 This application demonstrates the minimal functionality required to create a browser window.

+  ceftests  Contains unit tests that exercise the CEF APIs.

-  gtest     Contains the Google C++ Testing Framework used by the unittests
+  gtest     Contains the Google C++ Testing Framework used by the ceftests
             target.

-  shared    Contains source code shared by the cefclient and unittests targets.
+  shared    Contains source code shared by the cefclient and ceftests targets.

-  unittests Contains unit tests that exercise the CEF APIs.

 USAGE